DonnieData/snowflake_optimization/README.md

 Query/ python to build results for report that is exported.
 - create downstream table/ views for report
+- clear cache for testing and swithcing warehouses

 - agency_start_datae